Skip to the table of contents

 TfW considers its main exposure to the risk of slavery and human trafficking to exist in lower-tier supply chains, such as facilities management services and products procured involving the provision of labour in a country where protection against breaches of human rights may be limited.

 In general, TfW considers its exposure to slavery/human trafficking to be relatively limited.
-Nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that supplies goods and/or services.
-Our Head of Supply Chain will play a major role in assessing risk and prioritising actions.
+Nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that supplies goods, works and/or services.
+Our Head of Supply Chain will play a major role in assessing risk through heat mapping and prioritising actions.

 TfW has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.